 In almost all of my other videos, the sounds come from my computer.
 I hook up my S80 to a Mac through a MIDI connection and record the notes into Apple’s Logic software.
 The Steinway grand piano sound in that application is the same one included in Mainstage.
 It works fine for the videos, but in my opinion, it sounds better than it plays.
 It doesn’t feel responsive or inspiring when I try to play it live.

-If I needed a software piano to play live, I would lean toward Addictive Keys.
+When I want a software piano to play live, I use Addictive Keys.
 The Addictive Keys grand piano has a satisfying depth and a responsive feel that approaches my hardware.
 You can load it into Mainstage to layer with pads, use effects, etc. You can download and try their range-limited demo for free.
 I also love the Addictive Keys upright piano.

 More than you asked for